So, you want to tell your story – 13 tips for self-publishing your memoir.

 4. Utilize a reputable self-publishing site.

 I went with Create Space.
 Others include LuLu, Blurb, Book Baby, Xlibris, Kindle Direct and SmashWords, to name a few.
 Research them and then pick the one that appeals to you most.
-I chose Create Space because it’s part of Amazon, it was fairly easy to figure out and there were no costs.
+I chose Create Space because it’s part of Amazon and was fairly easy to figure out.
+Plus, there were no costs.
 There were plenty of user-friendly resources available such as downloadable templates (those were great), free photos (for book cover designing), chat groups, editors and cover designers for hire and so on.

 My memoir’s title is too long, but I wanted to say all that stuff and didn’t want to cut any of it out, so I didn’t.
 I wanted readers to know exactly what they were getting.
 I still very much like my title and would not change it.
 But yeah, it’s long.